RoyOltmans/ha_opentts_integration/readme.md

 ```

 ### Supported Languages
-This integration supports multiple languages via OpenTTS.
+This integration supports multiple languages via OpenTTS instead of the marytts option thats very limited.
 Below are some of the available options:

 ```yaml
 SUPPORTED_LANGUAGES = [